 You and / or your chosen representative have the right to be involved in decisions about ongoing care, treatment, services or discharge.
 This includes the right to participate in the development and implementation of your plan of care.
 This is based on the care, treatment and services that are required.
 The treatment, care and services will be provided within the hospital’s capability and mission.
 These services will also be in compliance with laws and regulations.

-You will not be discriminated against on the basis of race, color, national origin, sex, age or disability of any sort, including a language barrier.
+You will not be discriminated against on the basis of race, color, national origin, religion, sex, gender identity, sexual orientation, age or disability of any sort, including a language barrier.

 As allowed by state law, you have the right to have your family or representative involved in care, treatment and service decisions.
-Your representative has the right to make informed decisions regarding your care.
+Your representative has the right to make informed decisions regarding your care should you be unable to make decisions.
 These rights include being informed of your health status, being involved in care planning and treatment, and being able to request or refuse treatment.
 This right must not be construed as a mechanism to demand the provision of treatment or services deemed medically unnecessary or inappropriate.
 As allowed by law, you have the right to a legally responsible representative to make decisions for your care, treatment and service if you are unable to make those decisions.
 These rights include being able to request or refuse treatment.
 This right does not give a patient the right to demand treatment or services that are not deemed medically necessary or inappropriate.

 You and / or your chosen representative have the right to be informed of your health status.
 This includes the right of being informed of your diagnosis and prognosis.